epistemex/dashboard/README.md

 Dashboard
 =========

-A tiny solution to quickly build simple control surfaces for demos and similar purposes using HTML5.
+A tiny solution to quickly build simple control surfaces for demos and similar purposes in a HTML5 browser.

-This was developed for internal needs but is made available as-is for others who would run into similar needs.
+Dashboard was developed for internal needs but is made available as-is for others who would run into similar needs.

 **[Example demo](http://epistemex.github.io/dashboard/)**

 ![Example](snapshot.png)

+Note: currently in ALPHA.

 Features
 --------

-- Build sliders, drop-downs, checkboxes, text-boxes, custom text, images and buttons (no radios for now)
-- Create collapsible groups.
+- Quickly build **sliders**, **drop-downs**, **checkboxes**, **text boxes**, **custom text**, **color pickers**, **images**, **buttons** and **radio** buttons.
-- Groups can be nested.
+- Create collapsible **groups** which can be nested.
-- Interconnects events and handles all controls for you - just read the value in your callback
+- Automatically handles events, types and values internally - just read the value in the callback
-- Values can be set manually, and controls can be enabled or disabled.
+- Values can be read and set programatically.
+- Controls can be enabled or disabled.
+- Controls can be hidden or shown.
-- Slider supports value transformation (f.ex. converting its value into text etc.)
+- List and formatting support for slider values (f.ex. converting its numerical value into text etc.)
-- Binding capability - can be bound to JSON objects to set values of controls at once
+- JSON binding capability - read or write several values at once.
-- Produces standard HTML
+- Export / import states using JSON
-- Can be dressed using CSS as you want
+- Can be designed using CSS as you want, globally or per control
+- TAB index support for key navigation (groups can be toggled using space or enter key)
+- Attach controls to a single panel or split between multiple panels
+- Small and efficient
+- No dependencies

 Install